SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

 As the process is generated and if you would like to explain the process to a colleague, you can go to "generate" option in the process editor.
 Select "Explain this process"
 This will generate the process summary.
 Similarly a datatype can be generated from overview tab by providing prompt "Generate datatype for supplier details".
+In addition to script generation, script editor supports removal of third party packages from script.
+This feature would be useful when processes are fetched from other modelling tools to SBPA
+You can downgrade the script to ECMA 5.1 version.